Crossroads: Change in Rural America

 There is much more to the narrative of rural America and Crossroads is your chance share the story!

-The Michigan Humanities Council is coordinating the exhibit’s tour in Michigan and seeks six partner organizations in rural communities to host Crossroads in 2019-2020.
+The Michigan Humanities is coordinating the exhibit’s tour in Michigan and seeks six partner organizations in rural communities to host Crossroads in 2019-2020.
 Selected sites will host the Smithsonian exhibit, work with local partners in their community, and create additional programming to support the exhibit.

 For more information on this traveling exhibition, visit the Museum on Main Street website.